boospot/jupiterx-classic/readme.md

 * shortcodes for these post types.

 **Can i control which Post types to register**

-Yes, Please go to WprdPress Admin > Settings > JupiterX Classic
+Yes, Please go to `WordPress Admin > Settings > JupiterX Classic`

+**I get 404 errors, what is wrong?**

+Pleas go to `WordPress Admin > Settings > Permalinks` and re-save these by clicking "Save Changes" button.

+**Have any Question, that is not answered?**

+If you have any other query or question, please [Please fill-in this form](https://docs.google.com/forms/d/e/1FAIpQLSdRb5-hNLWRHHgJLba_wwpkaw2PYUBiALxBVwu_stajUuR44Q/viewform)

 ---
 ## Installation